dartk/EntitiesDotNet/README.md

 .NET 7 introduced
 [ref fields](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref#ref-fields)
-that can be used to reference entity's components.
+that can be used to access entity's components.

 > **Warning**: `ref fields` are not supported for runtime targets lower than .NET 7.

-Create a `ref partial struct` with `EntityRef` attribute containing mutable `ref` fields of component types (`ref` itself can be readonly but the field must be mutable).
+Create a `ref partial struct` with mutable `ref` fields of component types (`ref` itself can be readonly but the field must be mutable).
+Mark the struct with `[EntityRef]` attribute.
 The struct must be public or internal to support [`ForEach` extension methods](#foreach-extensions-1) for `EntityArrays` and `IComponentArray`.

 ```c#